Author

 E. H. Chapin

 E. H. Chapin (1814–1888) was an American Unitarian minister and social reformer whose theological work emphasized the moral obligations of individuals within democratic society, as exemplified in his treatise *The Relation of the Individual to the Republic*.
-Operating within the nineteenth-century American liberal Protestant tradition, Chapin articulated a vision of Christian ethics that integrated spiritual development with civic responsibility and social progress.
-His writings and ministry reflected the broader antebellum and postbellum concerns of reform-minded clergy seeking to reconcile religious faith with democratic ideals and emerging industrial social conditions.
+Operating within the nineteenth-century American liberal Protestant tradition, Chapin articulated a vision of Christian ethics that integrated transcendentalist ideals with practical social advocacy, particularly regarding labor rights and urban poverty.
+His intellectual legacy reflects the broader nineteenth-century effort to reconcile religious faith with democratic principles and social progress.

 Works in the Library